Books

 (Korean Translation)

-Sven Spieker/Mark Lipovetsky (eds.), The Imprints of Terror.
+Sven Spieker/Mark Lipovetsky/Anna Brodsky (eds.), The Imprints of Terror.
 The Rhetoric of Violence and the Violence of Rhetoric in Modern Russian Culture.
-Anna Brodsky/Mark Lipovetsky/Sven Spieker [eds.], Vienna: Wiener Slawistischer Almanach.
+Vienna: Wiener Slawistischer Almanach.
 Sonderband 64, 2006.

 This edited volume, dedicated to the memory of Marina Kanevskaya, investigates the importance of violence and its philosophical and ideological underpinnings in contemporary Russian literature, art, film, and philosophy.
 Participants include Sven Spieker, Mark Lipovetsky, A. Banerjee, E. Dobrenko, D. Brandenberger, A. Prochorov, A. Brodsky, M. Epstein, M. Lipovetsky, G. Shapiro, A. Efimova, D. Kujundžic, I. Sandomirskaja, A. Genis, M. Kanevskaya, and D. Possamai.